South Central Training Center

 Serving the state of Texas

-Canine Companions for Independence South Central Region opened in 2015 to serve the state of Texas.
-The Kinkeade Campus at Baylor Scott & White Health is located in Irving, Texas, and is the first assistance dog program to partner with a healthcare system.
+The Canine Companions South Central Region opened in 2015 to serve the state of Texas.
+The Kinkeade Campus at Baylor Scott & White Health is located in Irving, Texas and is the first assistance dog program to partner with a healthcare system.
 The campus is named for United States District Judge Ed Kinkeade, who took the lead in bringing this partnership together.
 We look forward to continuing to enhance lives through our wonderful assistance dogs in the Lone Star State.